 Leaving your pet at home alone all day is never a good feeling, but knowing they are suffering from separation anxiety while you are away can be extremely troubling.
 Before beginning to treat this behavioral problem, you should work to fully understand the extent of their anxiety and any other medical issues that may be at play.

-Separation anxiety, which occurs in both puppies and adult dogs, is when your dog suffers from severe stress and behavior issues when left alone and is a very common phobia among many dogs.
+Separation anxiety in dogs, which occurs in both puppies and adult dogs, is when your dog suffers from severe stress and behavior issues when left alone and is a very common phobia among many dogs.
 In some instances, dogs will become distressed or depressed before their owner leaves.
 While they are away, many dogs may exhibit destructive behavior such as urinating, barking, digging and trying to escape.

 Why Do Some Dogs Suffer from Separation Anxiety?